gatling/gatling/src/docs/content/reference/execute/cloud/user/organization/index.md

 ## Offers

 {{< alert warning >}}
-This section is only available to Organization System Admins.
+This section is only available to Administrators.
 {{< /alert >}}

 ### payment via Stripe